Aristiana/mimetypes-link-icons/readme.txt

 * Typo in CSS caused some images not to show

 == Upgrade Notice ==

+= 2.1.8 =
+Fixed a typo found by @pdecaux.
+Recommended to users of the filesize option.

 = 2.1.7 =
 * Fixed an IE8 bug found by @quartney.
 Recommended to all users.